ianlcurtis/migration-test-harness/database/PROMPT_1_TEST_CASE_DESIGN.md

 - **Lookup Tables Pre-Populated**: List tables and record counts (e.g., Manager table with IDs 1-5)
 - **Reference Data Available**: Status codes, categories, types that already exist
 - **Pre-Existing IDs**: Specific IDs that are available for use in tests (e.g., Manager IDs: 101, 102, 103)
+- **Seed Data ID Ranges**: Document the maximum ID used in each pre-populated table (e.g., Managers use IDs 101-105, so test data should start at 1000+)
 - **Field Value Constraints**: Values that must be used from pre-configured data (e.g., must use existing manager_id values, not create new ones)

 **IMPORTANT**: Test data setup must NOT re-insert these pre-configured rows.
 Tests should reference existing IDs/values from `database_setup.sql`.